List of 9-1-1 characters: Howard Han

-Howard "Chimney" Han (Kenneth Choi) is a firefighter & paramedic at Station 118, and Maddie's husband.
-The reason why he's nicknamed "Chimney" and how he got the nickname is a closely guarded secret and to date has not been revealed.
+Howard "Chimney" Han (Kenneth Choi) is the Fire Captain at Station 118, and Maddie's husband.
+The reason why he is nicknamed "Chimney" and how he got the nickname is a closely guarded secret and to date has not been revealed.
 He grew up in the Los Angeles area with his mother while his father returned to South Korea, divorced Chimney's mother and remarried; as a result, their already strained relationship worsened.
 The elder Mr. Han openly expressed his disappointment in Chimney's chosen profession.
 After his mother's death, Chimney was raised by the Lee family (his mother and Mrs. Lee were best friends) and looks on them as his family.
 There, he developed a close bond with their son, Kevin Lee and both worked at a karaoke sushi bar the former managed.
 A fire burned down the building, but it gave both of them a new sense of passion and enter the fire academy together.
 They both passed the academy; Kevin was placed at Station 133 and Chimney to 118.
 Upon his arrival, Chimney was met with a prejudiced boss and was not allowed to go on calls, being forced to do grunt work.
 The other firefighters were also intolerant and would joke around at Chimney's expense.
 Eventually he met Eli Cobb, a paramedic, which led to Chimney deciding to become a firefighter-paramedic.
 During a building fire, both the 118 and 133 responded, but Kevin sacrifices himself to save a pregnant woman.
-At another call, Chimney correctly deduces there's a gas leak and gets Athena Grant to evacuate the area.
+At another call, Chimney correctly deduces there is a gas leak and gets Athena Grant to evacuate the area.
 Fellow firefighter Tommy Kinard was also trapped inside, but was able to be saved before the explosion, thus Chimney earning the firehouse's respect.
+He was also previously Karen Wilson's neighbor and friend, and the reason she and Hen got together; he had set up a fake blind date for them, and tricked Hen into coming to the bar under the pretense of drinks.

 In the first season, Chimney gets into a car crash with a truck carrying rebars.
 One rebar goes through his head, but he miraculously survives.
 In the second season, he meets Buck's sister, Maddie, whom he takes a liking to and goes out on a few dates.
 He meets and befriends her abusive husband, Doug Kendall, although he is unaware of his true identity.
 One night when Chimney was coming over to Maddie's house, Doug gets through the gates and stabs him.
 This allowed Doug to kidnap Maddie.